delthas/vegas-datamosh/README.md

 # vegas-datamosh
-**A Sony/MAGIX Vegas Pro datamoshing script, using FFmpeg and Avidemux**
+**A pack of Sony/MAGIX Vegas Pro scripts for YTP (datamoshing, multilayering, ...), using FFmpeg and Avidemux**

-## Description
-This script lets you do datamoshing, by repeating some P-frames multiple times.
-This adds weird movement to the video, and corrupts the video data because the next P-frames refer to invalid data.
-You just need to select a part of the timeline, then the script will render it, datamosh it with avidemux, and add the datamoshed result to the timeline.
-The script will repeat the P-frames at the beginning of the selection and simply append the next frames.

-Since an MPEG4 stream always starts with an I-frame, the script will use the frame before the frame at the start of the selection as the I-frame.
-So you probably don't want to start the selection on the same frame an event starts.

-Also, as always this kind of datamoshing works better when there is movement in the video in the frames that are repeated, i.e. at the beginning of the selection.
-Make sure to start the selection on frames with a lot of movement for best results.

-The script attempts to keep a very high video quality, by using uncompressed and very high bitrate formats.
-Obviously the result is not lossless but it should not be too pixelated.

 ## Setup
-Download the latest [release](../../releases/) and unpack it into your ```C:\Users\<user>\Documents\Vegas Script Menu``` folder.
+Download the latest [release](../../releases/) **(the windows64.zip file)** and unpack it into your ```C:\Users\<user>\Documents\Vegas Script Menu``` folder.
 (If the folder does not exist, create it.)

-Two entries will be added in the ```Tools -> Scripting``` submenu in Vegas.
-If you use Sony Vegas <= 13, use Datamosh, otherwise use Datamosh14.
+Several entries will be added in the ```Tools -> Scripting``` submenu in Vegas.
+For each script, there will two entries, one of which is suffixed by "14" (for example, Datamosh and Datamosh14).
+If you use Sony Vegas <= 13, use the normal ones (eg Datamosh), otherwise use the ones suffixed by 14 (eg Datamosh14).

-You can add the datamoshing script as a toolbar button rather than having to click inside the ```Tools -> Scripting``` submenu, by adding it to the toolbar using the ```Options -> Customize Toolbar``` menu.
+You can add scripts as toolbar buttons rather than having to click inside the ```Tools -> Scripting``` submenu, by adding them to the toolbar using the ```Options -> Customize Toolbar``` menu.

+**If Sony/MAGIX Vegas complains about not finding the Microsoft.WindowsAPICodePack.dll file, simply restart Vegas and it will work.
+It just happens from time to time and I don't know how to fix it yet.**

+**If you encounter any issue with the scripts, or you have any suggestion, please open an issue on this repository or contact me on Discord at ```cc#6439```.**

-## Usage
+## Scripts
-To use, make sure you have added some video or audio clips into Vegas' timeline.
-Then, choose the region you want to datamosh using the loop region selectors (press I in the timeline to start the selection and O to end it).
-Then start the script by clicking on it in ```Tools -> Scripting```.
-The script may ask you to restart Vegas the first time you use the plugin, and may ask you to choose the folder which will contain the generated datamoshed files.
-It will then let you choose some datamoshing options, then render and generate the file.
-On my computer the process takes about as long as the length of the part that is generated.

-The datamoshing options are:
-- ```Frame block size```: the number of consecutive P-frames to repeat (from 1 to 5 is usually good)
-- ```Frame block repeat```: the number of times to duplicate the P-frames (from 5 to 50 is usually good)
+### Datamosh

-**Simply explained: this script repeats N P-frames M times.
-N is the ```Frame block size```, M is the  ```Frame block repeat```.**
+This repeats N P-frames M times.
+N is the ```Frame count```, M is the  ```Frame repeats```.

-If you need to report an error please open an issue on this repository.
+To use, make a selection in the timeline using I and O, then it will be rendered and datamoshed and added to your project, all in one click.
+It can take quite some time for long selections so wait if Vegas seems to freeze.

+The start of the selection is the first P-frame that will be repeated.
+The P-frame will be relative to the previous frame, which will be rendered as an I-frame.
+So for best results, the start of the selection should be a frame with a lot of movement.

+The end of the selection simply tells the script until which frame it should rendered the datamoshed file.
+The longer the selection, the longer the render time.

+### Layer
+This does multilayering, by copying the select video clip/event N times, each time offsetting the clip by M frames.
+N is the ```Layer count```, M is the  ```Layering offset```.
+You can also choose to automatically render the multilayered clip by checking the ```Render``` hitbox, otherwise the copies clips will simply be added to the timeline.

+To use, select a single video clip/event, then it will be multilayered automatically, and rendered transparently if specified.

+**If you choose to render automatically, the rendered file will support alpha/transparency, meaning you don't need to add a green screen and remove it after, the alpha is handled automatically.**

+### Render
+This simply renders a part of the timeline and places it into the timeline in a single click.

+To use, make a selection in the timeline using I and O, then it will be rendered and added to your project, all in one click.

+**The rendered file will support alpha/transparency, meaning you don't need to add a green screen and remove it after, the alpha is handled automatically.**

 ## License
 All the code is licensed under MIT.
 The releases include binaries of FFmpeg and Avidemux and the Xvid codec, which are under the LGPL+GPL and GPL and GPL licenses respectively.